leizhougetbetter/IAD/README.md

 ## Running the software

 All the files of **Monte Carlo simulations** should be put in the same folder.
+For convenience, all the code needed for Figure 1&2 and Figure 3 are already seperated in different folders.
+In addition, this README file apples to both cases.

 The default parameter setting is for population size 100 with group size 3 on the regular graph.
 To change the network type to random graph or scale-free network, change the first setence *networkType = RRG* to  *networkType = RG* or *networkType = SF* in the **OtherParameters.inp** file.